akankshahu/Ecommerce-Follow-Along/README.md

 ### Next Steps:

 In the next milestone, I will focus on enhancing the security of the login process by implementing sessions or JWT for user authentication.

+# Milestone 8 - Product Card Component

+In this milestone, I created a reusable product card component and displayed multiple product cards on the homepage.

+### Achievements:

+1. **Card Component**: A card component was created to display product information such as name, price, and image.
+2. **Dynamic Data**: The homepage was updated to dynamically display multiple product cards using an array of product data.
+3. **Grid Layout**: A responsive grid layout was applied to neatly organize the product cards.
+4. **Reusable Design**: The card component is designed to be reusable for various products.

+### Next Steps:

+In the next milestone, I plan to add features like product filtering, sorting, and integrating the API to fetch products dynamically.